hackclub/winter/alialiwa2005.md

 Also, Pis have ARM64 CPUs, just like AWS Graviton instances.
 This is awesome because it means that almost anything that can run on AWS EC2-A1 or other Graviton-powered deployments can be deployed at home, on your own DIY AWS (RWS) cloud! :)

-Aside from these, you also need accessories, like power supplies, storage (these can be MicroSD Cards, at least 16GB, ideally Class-10 32GB), ethernet cables, and a cluster stand/stackable cases for organization.
+Aside from these, you also need accessories, like power supplies, storage (these can be MicroSD Cards, at least 16GB, ideally Class-10 32GB), ethernet cables, and a cluster stand/stackable cases for organization...
+I'll be designing my own cases for each node using a 3D printer.

 You'll also need a laptop or PC for the initial setup of the Pis.

 Some other optional but recommended items are:

-- A network switch, so that the pis all connect to the ethernet switch, which ultimately links to your router via a single network cable.
+- A network switch, so that the boards all connect to the ethernet switch, which ultimately links to your router via an organized single network cable.

-- Cooling: This is optional but recommended if you're planning on overclocking and/or running many resource-intensive services.
-  Cooling can be passive cooling via heatsinks, active cooling with fans, or even liquid cooling!
+- Cooling, such as heatsinks or fans... reccomended especially if you plan on overclocking, or for greater stability.
+If you're using Raspberry Pis, there are many great options for cooling out there!

 ---

-Step 1: Order materials (full list at the bottom), then await items' arrival.
+Step 1: Order materials, then await items' arrival.

-Step 2a: Create a custom case/stand, or buy one.
+Step 2a: Design and build a custom case(s)/stand using a 3D printer, or other materials like wood, or buy a pre-made one.

-Step 2b: Attach Raspberry Pis to the cluster stand/case(s), and attach heatsinks/fans (cooling) if applicable.
+Step 2b: Mount boards to the case(s), and attach heatsinks/fans (cooling) if applicable.

 Step 3: On your PC, install Raspberry Pi imager.

-(Repeat Steps 4 - 16 for each Pi)
+(Repeat Steps 4 - 16 for each board)

 Step 4: Insert your SD card into your computer.

 Step 5: On Raspberry Pi Imager, select Raspberry Pi OS lite (32-bit or 64-bit), and select your SD card (make sure to select the correct storage device).

+Step 5b: If you're using an Raspberry Pi alternative board, download the applicable OS image from your board's manufacturer.
+You can also use Ubuntu Server 64-bit, if you prefer.

 Step 6: Write the image to your SD card.

+(If you're using an alternate board, skip steps 7 through 14)

 Step 7: Insert your SD card into a Pi & power on the Pi.